kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

      `#14` takes you to that deployment event
 -->

-Let's look at this output in detail:
+Look at this output in detail:

 * **Name**: The name of the docker image is `cyberdojo/runner:16d9990`.
 Its image registry is defaulted to `dockerhub`.
 Its :tag is the short-sha of the git commit.